yagrawl/scribbles/content/blog/2017-09-01-trip-to-peru/index.md

 the coast and it was really beautiful.
 The next few days in Lima were spent visiting parks and tourist attractions and eating the local cuisine.

-Interesting fact, in Lima they call Chinese food _Chifa_ which roughly translates to 'eating food' in Mandarin.
-A guide told me that when the Chinese immigrants first came to Lima there was a communication gap between the locals.
-Some local at some point pointed towards Chinese food and asked what it was and they said _Chifa_ because well, it was food and then the local thought it was called _Chifa_ and that is how the name stuck.
-I don't know if I believe that story.
+Interesting fact, in Peru they call Chinese food _Chifa_ which roughly translates to 'cooking rice' in Cantonese.
+A guide told me that the language barrier was the cause of this nomenclature.
+Some local at some point pointed towards fried rice and asked what it was and the Chinese migrants said _Chifa_ because well, it was fried rice and then the local thought that this kind of food was called _Chifa_ and that is how the name stuck.
+I don't know if I believe this particular etymology.

 ![airbnb](./image7.jpeg)